-Recording.
+[To be confirmed by Neosnetworks: Recording.
 Unless a Party expressly objects at the beginning of a telephone conversation, each Party consents to the creation of a tape or electronic recording ("Recording") of all telephone conversations between the Parties to this Master Agreement, and agrees that any such Recordings will be retained in confidence, secured from improper access, and may be submitted in evidence in any proceeding or action relating to this Agreement.
 Each Party waives any further notice of such monitoring or recording, and agrees to notify its officers and employees of such monitoring or recording and to obtain any necessary consent of such officers and employees.
-The Recording, and the terms and conditions described therein, if admissible, shall be the controlling evidence for the Parties’ agreement with respect to a particular Transaction in the event a Confirmation is not fully executed (or deemed accepted) by both Parties.
+The Recording, and the terms and conditions described therein, if admissible, shall be the controlling evidence for the Parties’ agreement with respect to a particular Transaction in the event of a dispute regarding an Executed Confirmation.

 Inconsistency.
-In the event of any inconsistency among the terms of an Executed Confirmation, a Recording, a Transaction or this Master Agreement, the terms of the following shall prevail in order listed: (i) an Executed Confirmation; (ii) a Recording; and (iii) the Master Agreement.
+In the event of any inconsistency among the terms of an Executed Confirmation, a Recording, a Transaction or this Master Agreement, the terms of the Executed Confirmation shall prevail over the Master Agreement.

-Demarcation Point and Other Information.
+Demarcation Point, Other Information and Acceptance Tests

-Seller shall provide Buyer with the Demarcation Point(s) and any other information required (including operational data) to interconnect and test the Product.
-Seller shall cooperate and provide reasonable assistance to Buyer in the initial testing of the Product in accordance with industry standard testing procedures and protocols, or such other procedures and protocols as the Parties may agree.
+Seller shall provide Buyer with the Demarcation Point(s) and any other information required (including operational data) to interconnect the Product.
+Seller shall be responsible for acceptance testing of the Product in accordance with the procedure set out in Section 2.7(iii) and industry standard testing procedures and protocols, or such other procedures and protocols as the Parties may agree.
 Except as otherwise provided herein, Seller shall conduct its operations in a manner that does not interrupt, impair or interfere with the operations of the Buyer’s system.
-In the event that (a) Seller fails to comply with its obligations and under this clause (i), and (b) such failure continues after receipt of a written request therefor or a written notice thereof, as applicable, from Buyer, and (c) results in an SLA Failure or a Product Termination Event, Buyer shall be entitled to the applicable remedies under Article 4 or Section 5.3, as applicable, in respect thereof.
+In the event that (a) Seller fails to comply with its obligations under this clause (i), and (b) such failure continues after receipt of a written notice thereof from Buyer, and (c) results in an SLA Failure or a Product Termination Event, Buyer shall be entitled to the applicable remedies under Article 4 or Section 5.3, as applicable, in respect thereof.